 Bipolar disorder was formerly called manic depression.
 It is a form of major affective disorder, or mood disorder, defined by manic or hypomanic episodes (changes from one's normal mood accompanied by high energy states).
 Bipolar disorder is a serious condition.
 Mania often involves sleeplessness, sometimes for days, along with hallucinations, psychosis, grandiose delusions, or paranoid rage.
 In addition, depressive episodes can be more devastating and harder to treat than in people who never have manias or hypomanias.

 Along with manic or depressive episodes, patients with bipolar disorder may have disturbances in thinking.
 They may also have distortions of perception and impairment in social functioning.

 What Causes Bipolar Disorder?

 Like with other mood disorders, the causes of bipolar disorder are not known.
 What is known is that bipolar disorder involves dysregulation of brain functioning and sometimes has a genetic component (it can run in families).

 At What Age Is Bipolar Disorder Usually Diagnosed?

 Bipolar disorder usually appears between ages 15 and 24 and persists through a lifetime.
-It's rare that newly diagnosed mania is seen in children or in adults over age 65.
+It's rare that newly diagnosed mania is seen in young children or in adults over age 65.

 Severity of symptoms varies with individuals who have bipolar disorder.
 While some people have a few symptoms, others have many that impair their ability to work and live a normal life.

 Marked by relapses and remissions, bipolar disorder has a high rate of recurrence if untreated.
 Patients with severe mania usually require hospitalization to keep them from risky behaviors.
 Those who are severely depressed also might need hospitalization to keep them from acting on suicidal thoughts or psychotic symptoms (delusions, hallucinations, disorganized thinking).

 About 90% of individuals with bipolar I disorder, which is the more serious form, have at least one psychiatric hospitalization.
 Two out of three will have two or more hospitalizations in their lifetime.